 Finally, the closing phase comes up which involves practices to hand over the project to the client.

 Project Life Cycle Example

-Assume that you have a project to create a new software.
-First, you create the project charter and identifiy the key project stakeholders.
+Assume that you have a project to create new software.
+First, you create the project charter and identify the key project stakeholders.
 Then develop the project management plan and create the project schedule.
-After that the coding phase starts in which you write the codes of the software.
-At the end you hand over the software to the client and the project will be closed.
-This is a simple example for life cycle of a project.
+After that, the coding phase starts in which you write the codes of the software.
+At the end, you hand over the software to the client and the project will be closed.
+This is a simple example of the life cycle of a project.

 Product Life Cycle